Labour market update for London – November 2019

 Note: charts show seasonally adjusted data.

-In the three months to September 2018 London’s ILO unemployment rate was 4.7%, down 0.2 percentage points on the quarter and 0.3 percentage points on the year, and matching record lows (4.7%).
-The UK unemployment rate remained lower than London’s at 4.1%, up 0.1 percentage points on the quarter but down 0.2 percentage points on the year.
+In the three months to September 2019 London’s ILO unemployment rate was 4.5%, unchanged on the quarter and on the previous year.
+The UK’s unemployment rate was 0.7 percentage points lower than London’s, at 3.8%, virtually unchanged on the quarter and down 0.2 percentage points on the year.

-In the three months to September 2018 the rate of economic inactivity in London (the proportion of 16 to 64 year olds not in work and not looking for or not able to work) was 21.0%, down 0.5 percentage points on the quarter and 0.7 percentage points on the year.
-The UK’s rate of economic inactivity was slightly higher than London’s at 21.2%, and was down 0.4 percentage points on the year, with no change on the quarter.
+In the three months to September 2019 the rate of economic inactivity in London (the proportion of 16 to 64 year olds not in work and not looking for or not able to work) was 21.8%, virtually unchanged on the previous quarter but up 0.7 percentage points on the year.
+The UK’s rate of economic inactivity stood at 1.0 percentage point lower than London’s at 20.8%, virtually unchanged on the previous quarter, but down 0.3 percentage points on the year.

 Headline labour market data for London and the UK